mikenauman/rrd-libarary/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `-prod` flag for a production build.

+## Package for installing in other apps

+Run `npm run packagr` from the root of the project to create a package.
+Then `cd` to the `dist/` directory and run `npm pack` to get a tarball that you can import.
+If you want to change the version number, edit the version in the `package.json` file in the root of the project.

 ## Running unit tests